whitphx/stlite/README.md

 In this sample,

-- _stlite_ library is imported with the first script tag, then the global `stlite` object becomes available.
+- _Stlite_ library is imported with the first script tag, then the global `stlite` object becomes available.
 - `stlite.mount()` mounts the Streamlit app on the `<div id="root" />` element as specified via the second argument.
 The app script is passed via the first argument.

 > ⚠️ If you are using backticks `` ` `` inside your app script (e.g. if you have included markdown sections with code highlighting) they would close the script block in ``st.mount(` ... `)``.
 To avoid this, you can escape them with with a preceding backslash `\`.